Methodology · Career advisory

 What we do

-Given your most recent role and skills, we rank Standard Occupational Classification (SOC) codes by a weighted average of three z-scores: an earnings score, a skill-similarity score, and a job-demand score.
-Education distance, current job-posting volume, STEM matching, and a salary-ratio adjustment act as filters or tilts on top of that base.
+Given your most recent role and skills, we rank Standard Occupational Classification (SOC) codes by a weighted average of two z-scores: an earnings score and a skill-similarity score.
+Education distance, STEM matching, and a salary-ratio adjustment act as filters or tilts on top of that base.

 1. Earnings score